 WHAT EXACTLY HAPPENS DURING COACHING?

 I use a video-conferencing program, Clickmeeting.com.
 Once we set up a day and time, you receive a link from me.
 You can check your computer’s compatibility using that link.
 You can also download the free app on a tablet or cell phone and use those devices.
 We will be able to see and hear each other.
 I will have offer ideas and suggestions based on your unique situation.
+I will also send you the recording of the coaching session, so that you can listen to it as often as you want.

 WOULD DEMENTIA COACHING HELP YOU?